 - Lead counsel for government contractor defending suspension and debarment action brought by Federal Highway Administration and related OFCCP and Department of Labor audits of client.
 Resolved debarment action through successful settlement and completion of audits.

-- Represented government contractor in two-week trial against U.S. Department of State on claims of $20 million delay claim relating to construction of U.S. Consulate in Mumbai.
+- Represented government contractor in two-week trial against U.S. Department of State on a $20 million delay claim relating to construction of U.S. Consulate in Mumbai.

 - Lead counsel in arbitration hearing for California-based government contractor defending claims concerning construction of Department of Veterans Affairs medical facility in Eugene, Oregon.